Tea-pott/Alien-Invasion-Classic/README.md

 # Alien-Invasion-Classic
-This is Space Invaders style arcade game made with Pygame.
+This is a Space Invaders style arcade game made with Pygame.